woltapp/summer2020/README.md

 There are no restrictions on design, so restaurants can be displayed vertically, horizontally, on a grid or however you decide.
 Aim for clear and responsive design.

-In addition of rendering restaurants, create a possibility to sort restaurants alphabetically in ascending / descending order, e.g. by adding a _sort_-button on the top of the list.
+In addition of rendering restaurants, create a possibility to sort restaurants alphabetically in ascending **and** descending order, e.g. by adding a _sort_-button on the top of the list.

 Below is an example how the user interface could look like: